nopeless/discord.js.test/test/mocha/DOCS.md

   // defaults to true
   noOverflow: true,

+  // If true, noDoubleSpace, checkSpacing, noFalsy will be disabled
+  art: false

   // If true, double spaces in messages should be rejected
   // like  this, as this is usually a formatting issue
   // this is checked on the stripped, cleaned (but with trailing spaces removed) text